THE FIRST INTERCEPTOR

 Now the only great power within flying distance of London at that time was France.
 Despite having just fought alongside each other it was thought prudent to provide some defence for London against such a knock-out blow, just in case there was some radical realignment in French politics (communist revolution was the big fear at the time) or in case some colonial rivalry caused conflict.

-So a plan for an air-defence system for London was needed.
+So a plan for an air defence system for London was needed.
 Prepared by a committee headed by Air Commodore J.M.
 Steel and Colonel W.H.
 Bartholomew the "Steel-Batholomew plan", released in 1923, envisaged the home-based RAF being increased to twenty-three squadrons with nine of them being fighters.
 The fighters would be disposed in an arc around the south and east of London and would defend a belt of sky known as the "Aircraft Fighting Zone".
-This zone was some 10-miles wide and divided up into eight blocks.
-Each squadron would be allocated one of these eight blocks to defend (one of the nine squadron was a "spare"), being launched when approaching enemy aircraft were detected by sound-locator equipment on the coast and observers inland.
+This zone was some 10 miles wide and divided up into eight blocks.
+Each squadron would be allocated one of these eight blocks to defend (one of the nine squadrons was a "spare"), being launched when approaching enemy aircraft were detected by sound-locator equipment on the coast and observers inland.
 In front of the Aircraft Fighting Zone was a belt of AA guns and searchlights, and another area of AA guns and searchlights covered the heart of London itself.
 The harbours and navy bases at Dover, Portsmouth, Harwich and Chatham would have their own AA and searchlight defences but no defence by fighter aircraft.